 A call flow for remote control is depicted in Figure 7.2.5-1 and the steps are ordered as follows:

 The ADN-AE3 sends RETRIEVE request periodically to the gateway in order to retrieve requests, which is marked as REQ1.

-When the user updates the actuator state on the smartphone, the ADN-AE4 generates a contentInstance create request representing an updated state of actuator ADN-AE3 to the container of ADN-AE3, which is marked as REQ2.
+When the user updates the actuator state on the smartphone, the ADN-AE4 generates a contentInstance create request to the container resource <cont_actuator_status> of ADN-AE3, representing an updated state of actuator ADN-AE3.

+The gateway (MN-CSE) sends response to the smartphone application (ADN-AE4), to indicate that the contentInstance is created.

+As the container resource <cont_actuator_status> in the MN-CSE has a subscription, a Notification REQ2 triggered by contentInstance creation, is sent to the ADN-AE3.

-The gateway (MN-CSE) internally processes RETRIEVE request and response to the ADN-AE3 with the REQ2 in content parameter.
+As the ADN-AE3 is not able of receiving notification, the gateway (MN-CSE) internally processes RETRIEVE request and response to the ADN-AE3 with the REQ2 in content parameter.

-After processing, e.g. turning on the water spray, then the ADN-AE3 sends NOTIFY request REQ3 to the gateway (MN-CSE) carrying the UPDATE response "RESP2" in the content parameter, to indicate the switching requested had been successfully performed.
+After processing, e.g. turning on the water spray, then the ADN-AE3 sends NOTIFY request REQ3 to the gateway (MN-CSE) carrying the response "RESP2" in the content parameter, to indicate the switching requested had been successfully performed.

-The gateway (MN-CSE) sends UPDATE response to the smartphone application (ADN-AE4), to indicate that the status of actuator is successfully updated.

 The gateway (MN-CSE) sends NOTIFY response to the actuator application (ADN-AE3), to indicate that the response is successfully sent.

 Figure 7.2.5-1: Actuator remote control phase call flows